June 29, 2024

 It’s a really good staple for lots of dishes and only takes a few minutes to blend.

-Remember most store-bought dressings can contain emulsifiers and stabilisers that can sometimes irritate the gut.
-If you can try and make your own, you’ll really notice a difference.
+Most store-bought dressings can contain emulsifiers and stabilisers that can sometimes irritate the gut.
+These additives are only there so extend the shelf life and make it look more palatable.
+They’re not there for your health!!

 Recipe Tips